 Cystoderma amianthinum, also known as Earthy Powdercap or Saffron parasol, is a small to medium, fleshy agaric with ochre-yellow cap, white or cream gills has a coarsely granular stem with ring.
-It grows solitary or scattered in small tufted groups on soil among short grass in coniferous woods and on heaths.
+It grows solitary or scattered in small tufted groups in damp mossy grassland, in coniferous forest clearings, or on wooded heaths.

 ochraceous or yellowish tan, convex to bell-shaped, and later flat with a slight depression around a low umbo (central boss).
 It is dry and powdery, often with a shaggy or fringed margin.
 Gills

 initially white, becoming creamy later.
 They are adnexed (narrowly attached to the stem), and initially quite crowded.
 Spore

 cylindrical, and has a flaky-granular sheath beneath a fleeting, powdery ring.
 Flesh